JustGoodOldHaroldHere/PlexConfiguration/README.md

 # Additional
 Not all of the information is linked here so feel free to take a look around for certain configuration files.
 Where you find them on here is the layout they are on my Plex setup

-This GitHub is not fully finished yet so if you spot any errors or spelling mistakes let me know
+This GitHub is not fully finished yet so if you spot any errors or spelling mistakes let me know (I can imagine their is many)